top of page

 beginner friendly

-Led by experienced wilderness guides, and a low-milage itinerary, so you can leave the stress of planning behind, and drop into retreat-mode.
+Led by experienced wilderness guides, and a low-mileage itinerary, so you can leave the stress of planning behind, and drop into retreat-mode.

 nature immersion